 The affected employee is given an opportunity – as soon as possible – to respond to the allegations.
 Until the violation is proven, the employee will be considered innocent.
 Incriminating and exonerating evidence is considered equally during the investigation.
 The BPO accompanies the processing of tip-offs until the case has been closed.
 While doing so, the BPO ensures complete confidentiality.
 Moreover, our whistleblower system places great importance on fairness – in dealing with both whistleblowers and employees affected by an allegation.
 The BPO always applies the principle of proportionality.
 We examine each case individually to determine what consequences are suitable, necessary and appropriate.

-If you have concrete evidence of severe breaches of the law or regulations in connection with the Daimler Group, you can contact the BPO via the following contact details.
+If you have concrete indications of major risk violations in connection with the Daimler Group, you can contact the Whistleblower System BPO via the following contact details.

 Business Practices Office contact details

 BPO reporting form

 You may use the reporting form to report suspicions of a severe violation – if desired anonymous – to the Whistleblower System BPO.

 Free external Hotlines